Feridun12/Feridun12/README.md

 # Hi there, I'm Feridun - aka [Feridun12] 👋

-## I'm a Economist, Developer and Tech Enthusiast.
+## I'm an Economist, Developer and Tech Enthusiast.

 - 🔭 Aiming to become a successful junior developer
 - 🌱 I’m currently learning Web Development 🖥